TosinAremu/LITA-Captstone-Project/README.md

   3. A line grapgh to showcase montly sales trends and seasonal spikes.
 - Set up slicers for products categories and regions to filteer data dynamically.

-#### Data Collection & Preparation
-1. Source of Data: CSV files, database exports, and spreadsheets containing sales data.
-2. Data Preparation: Cleaning the dataset to handle missing values, outliers, and inconsistent formats.
-3. Data Transformation: Creating additional columns where necessary, such as total sales by multiplying price and quantity.

 #### Sales Analysis Approaches

 #### 1. Product Performance Analysis: